Resources and Information

 - Employment modification (change of schedule or assignment, etc.);

 - To seek an Order of Protection from a court of competent jurisdiction; the College will enforce the Order of Protection once notified of its existence and terms (more information on how to obtain on Order of Protection is included in a later section); and/or

 Any other remedy that can be tailored to the involved individuals to achieve the goals of this policy.

 Additionally, if a Reporting Individual does not wish to file a formal complaint with the College, they can request a negotiated accommodation, such as a No Communication Agreement.

 - No Communication Agreement

-- The Title IX Deputy Coordinator may, at the request of the Reporting Individual, discuss a No Communication Agreement with the Responding Student.
+- The Title IX Deputy Coordinator or designee may, at the request of the Reporting Individual, discuss a No Communication Agreement with the Responding Student.
 This can be instituted regardless of how a Reporting Individual is choosing to move forward with the investigation/adjudication process.